What Is The Best Way To Wash Walls Before Painting?

-Q: What is the best way to wash walls before painting?
+Q: What is the best way to wash the walls before painting?

 A: Washing your walls is an important step in the painting process.
-If it isn’t done properly – or done at all – it can have a negative impact on your final paint job because paint cannot adequately adhere to a dirty surface.
+If it isn’t done properly or done at all, it can negatively impact your final paint job because paint cannot adequately adhere to a dirty surface.

 Over time, your walls can get covered in dust, dirt, and grime.
 To ensure that paint adheres to your wall for a perfect, lasting finish, clean your walls.
 Fortunately, cleaning your walls before painting is easier than you might think.

 Start by getting your walls in good shape.
-Prepare your room by removing any pictures, mirrors, soft furnishings, and window treatments to the center of the room, along with any furniture.
+Prepare your room by removing any pictures, mirrors, soft furnishings, and window treatments to the room’s center, along with any furniture.
 You should also turn off the electricity at your circuit breaker box and cover electrical outlets, light switches, and telephone connections with masking tape to prevent water from seeping into them.

 What are safe chemicals to use when cleaning walls for painting?

 Before you paint a wall in your home, you’ll need to scrub the surface to remove any dirt or debris.
-Often times, homeowners make the mistake of using harsh substances that cause permanent damage to the wall.
-When it comes to paint prep, you often don’t need strong chemicals at all.
+Often, homeowners make the mistake of using harsh substances that cause permanent damage to the wall.
+When it comes to painting prep, you often don’t need strong chemicals at all.

 Warm, soapy water is usually your best bet.
 Fill up a bucket and use a sponge to gently rub the wall, starting from the base and working your way up.
 This should get rid of the bulk of dust and grime on the surface, and you’ll end up with a much smoother wall for paint application.
-Use a clean towel to gently dab the wall when you’re done.
-If soap and water doesn’t do the job, prepare a DIY cleaning solution by adding a couple of drops of distilled white vinegar to a bucket filled with warm water.
+Use a clean towel to dab the wall when you’re done gently.
+If soap and water don’t do the job, prepare a DIY cleaning solution by adding a couple of drops of distilled white vinegar to a bucket filled with warm water.

 Wall dirt makes it difficult for paint to stick to the surface, so make sure your wall is spotless before you start painting.
-For stubborn stains, try baking soda, a substance that’s used to clean everything from sinks to toilets.
-Fill up a bowl with a quarter of a cup of baking soda, pour warm water over the top and apply the solution to the wall with a clean cloth.
-Again, use a towel to dry the wall when you’re finished and wait for a couple of hours before you apply paint or primer.
+For stubborn stains, try baking soda, a substance used to clean everything from sinks to toilets.
+Fill up a bowl with a quarter of a cup of baking soda, pour warm water over the top, and apply the solution to the wall with a clean cloth.
+Again, use a towel to dry the wall when you’re finished and wait for a couple of hours before applying paint or primer.

 If you’re still having trouble, try trisodium phosphate (TSP), a powerful wall cleaner.
 You’ll need to take a few precautions when using trisodium phosphate, though.
 Wear safety goggles and rubber gloves.
 Add a quarter of a cup of trisodium phosphate to a bucket with a gallon of hot water and apply the solution to the wall with a sponge.
 Fill up a second bucket with hot water for removing the cleaner from the surface.